 Sistah Spooky wound up playing this trope tragically straight after Mindfuck dies, literally using magic to force any expression aside from utter despair onto her face.

-Ken in The Sandman collection, The Doll House.
+Ken in The Doll House.
 He lives with a woman named Barbie, and while she has depth that is later revealed, he's a creepy Bateman-esque living Ken Doll.

-Boss Smiley from World's End is, as one can deduce from his name, an exaggerated example.
+Boss Smiley from World's End (and formerly of Prez) is, as one can deduce from his name, an exaggerated example.